ZachSaucier/sveltekit-blog/src/lib/posts/2023/5-year-anniversary-party.md

 cover_height: 1024
 cover_alt: A fake photograph of 3 men in green Masters' jackets holding champaign and smiling
 cover_in_post: false
-description: Our anniversary party was comprised of solid friends and Lisa Frank Jesus among other things.
 ---

 <script>